News Items Regarding Morris & Stone, LLP

 NOTICE PURSUANT TO BUSINESS & PROFESSIONS CODE SECTION 6158.3: The outcome of any case will depend on the facts specific to that case.
 Nothing contained in any portion of this web site should be taken as a representation of how your particular case would be concluded, or even that a case with similar facts will have a similar result.
 The result of any case discussed herein was dependent on the facts of that case, and the results will differ if based on different facts.

-The Orange County litigation law firm of Morris & Stone provides litigation and civil lawsuit legal services to clients in Southern California, in Orange County, Riverside County, San Diego County, and Los Angeles County; in cities including Newport Beach, Los Angeles, San Diego, Irvine, Costa Mesa, Laguna Beach, Laguna Niguel, Huntington Beach, Santa Ana, Mission Viejo, Orange, Fountain Valley, Tustin, Anaheim, and Fullerton.
-For news on business litigation and Internet Defamation, visit Aaron Morris' blogs.
-Copyright 2009.
+The Orange County Internet law firm of Morris & Stone provides Internet litigation and civil lawsuit legal services to clients in Southern California, in Orange County, Riverside County, San Diego County, and Los Angeles County; in cities including Newport Beach, Los Angeles, San Diego, Irvine, Costa Mesa, Laguna Beach, Laguna Niguel, Huntington Beach, Santa Ana, Mission Viejo, Orange, Fountain Valley, Tustin, Anaheim, and Fullerton.
+For practice areas not handled by Morris & Stone, be sure to visit Best Orange County Lawyers.
+For news on business litigation, Internet Defamation and SLAPP Law, visit Aaron Morris' blogs.
+See also Legal Articles, California SLAPP Law, and Wrongful Termination Copyright 2008 - 2011.
 Morris & Stone, LLP.
 All Rights Reserved.